stripe-archive/mosql/README.md

 At present, MoSQL does not support using the dot notation to access elements inside arrays.

-As a shorthand, you can specify a one-elment hash of the form `name:
+As a shorthand, you can specify a one-element hash of the form `name:
 TYPE`, in which case `name` will be used for both the source attribute and the name of the destination column.
 You can see this shorthand for the `title` and `created` attributes, above.